XenonHan/ShoppingReceipt/README.md

 # Shopping Receipt
 This is a shopping receipt program that allow you to print the receipt from a transaction record.
 <h2> To run the program </h2>
-1. Import this maven project into your ide
+1. Import this maven project into your ide <br>
 2. Go to \src\main\java and run the Main.java <br>
 3. Input the transaction file name e.g. transaction_1
 <h3> Preview </h3>